 3.MD.7.d – Recognize area as additive.
 Find areas of rectilinear figures by decomposing them into non-overlapping rectangles and adding the areas of the non-overlapping parts, applying this technique to solve real world problems.

 3.MD.8 – Solve real world and mathematical problems involving perimeters of polygons, including finding the perimeter given the side lengths, finding an unknown side length, and exhibiting rectangles with the same perimeter and different areas or with the same area and different perimeters.

 Samples: Calculating Perimeter Regular Shapes.
 Calculating perimeter - irregular shapes.
 Perimeter and Area.

 3.G.1 – Understand that shapes in different categories (e.g., rhombuses, rectangles, and others) may share attributes (e.g., having four sides), and that the shared attributes can define a larger category (e.g., quadrilaterals).
 Recognize rhombuses, rectangles, and squares as examples of quadrilaterals, and draw examples of quadrilaterals that do not belong to any of these subcategories.

 Samples: Identifying shapes based on attributes.
 Identifying types of lines.
-Constructing 2D shapes.
+Studying the Names of 2D Shapes.